fieldtrip/website/template/atlas.md

 ## The AFNI TTatlas+tlrc Dataset

 This is a binary representation of the Talairach Tournoux atlas [ref 1].
 It was digitized for the Talairach Daemon [ref 2] and converted into AFNI format.
-It is described in some detail on the [AFNI website](http://afni.nimh.nih.gov/afni/doc/misc/afni_ttatlas/).
+It is described in some detail on the [AFNI website](https://sscc.nimh.nih.gov/afni/doc/misc/afni_ttatlas/index_html).
 Note that the website seems to be unstable and relatively often unresponsive.
+Next to the template that is shipped with FieldTrip, it is also possible to load in other atlases that are defined in AFNI format.
+For instance, the atlases that can be obtained from [here](https://afni.nimh.nih.gov/pub/dist/atlases/).

 1. Talairach J, Tournoux P (1988).
 Co-planar stereotaxic atlas of the human brain.
 Thieme, New York.
 [Amazon](http://www.amazon.com/Co-Planar-Stereotaxic-Atlas-Human-Brain/dp/0865772932)
 2. Lancaster JL, Rainey LH, Summerlin JL, Freitas CS, Fox PT, Evans AC, Toga AW, Mazziotta JC. _Automated labeling of the human brain: a preliminary report on the development and evaluation of a forward-transform method._ Hum Brain Mapp.
 1997;5(4):238-42.
 [Pubmed](http://www.ncbi.nlm.nih.gov/pubmed/20408222)